-What do you think are the biggest challenges to the spread of the gospel?
+What do you think are the biggest challenges for Indian believers to spread the gospel?

 There is a lot of corruption and that is one of the challenges.
-The Christian community sees a lot of attack.
+The Christian community sees a lot of attacks.
 You see other communities really flourishing.
 You see the Hindu community, they are flourishing because everyone is in favor of them.
-But the Christian community, they won’t really retaliate.
+But the Christian community, won’t really retaliate.

-How does music provide you with an opportunity to minister to others?
+How does music provide you with an opportunity to minister to others as Indian believers?

-The great thing about the arts is that it’s a bunch of people who are trying to break the society norms and write culture.
-The great thing is they are searching, so by default the arts are a way of communicating love.
-The beautiful thing is painters, writers, they are always thinking out of a place of hurt.
-So they are sensitive to those aspects their life…I think the next generation of people who are music ministering are going to reach out need to really figure out what the need of the art is of your audience and how you are going to plug in Jesus…That is the beauty of art.
+The great thing about the arts is that it’s a bunch of people who are trying to break the social norms and write culture.
+The great thing is they are searching, so by default, the arts are a way of communicating love.
+The beautiful thing is painters and writers, they are always thinking out of a place of hurt.
+So they are sensitive to those aspects of their life…I think the next generation of people who are music ministering are going to reach out need to really figure out what the need of the art is of your audience and how you are going to plug in Jesus…That is the beauty of art.